Chapter 3Infectious Diseases Related To Travel

-Viral hemorrhagic fevers (VHFs) are caused by several families of enveloped RNA viruses: filoviruses (Ebola and Marburg viruses), arenaviruses (Lassa fever, Lujo, Guanarito, Machupo, Junin, Sabia, and Chapare viruses), bunyaviruses (Rift Valley fever [RVF], Crimean-Congo hemorrhagic fever [CCHF], and hantaviruses), and flaviviruses (dengue, yellow fever, Omsk hemorrhagic fever, Kyasanur Forest disease, and Alkhurma viruses) (see the Dengue Fever and Yellow Fever sections in this chapter).
+Viral hemorrhagic fevers (VHFs) are caused by several families of enveloped RNA viruses: filoviruses (Ebola and Marburg viruses), arenaviruses (Lassa fever, Lujo, Guanarito, Machupo, Junin, Sabia, and Chapare viruses), bunyaviruses (Rift Valley fever [RVF], Crimean-Congo hemorrhagic fever [CCHF], and hantaviruses), and flaviviruses (dengue, yellow fever, Omsk hemorrhagic fever, Kyasanur Forest disease, and Alkhurma viruses); see the Dengue and Yellow Fever sections in this chapter.

-Some VHFs are spread person to person through direct contact with symptomatic patients, body fluids, or cadavers or through inadequate infection control (filoviruses, arenaviruses, CCHF virus).
-Zoonotic spread includes the following:
+Some VHFs are spread person to person through direct contact with symptomatic patients, body fluids, or cadavers or through inadequate infection control in a hospital setting (filoviruses, arenaviruses, CCHF virus).
+Zoonotic spread may occur from contact with the following:

-- Livestock via slaughter or consumption of raw milk or meat from infected animals (CCHF, RVF, Alkhurma viruses)
+- Livestock via slaughter or consumption of raw meat from infected animals and, potentially, unpasteurized milk (CCHF, RVF, Alkhurma viruses)

 - Bushmeat, likely via slaughter or consumption of infected animals (Ebola, Marburg viruses)

-- Rodent (arenaviruses, hantaviruses) via inhalation of or contact with materials contaminated with rodent excreta
+- Rodents via inhalation of or contact with materials contaminated with rodent excreta (arenaviruses, hantaviruses)

 - Other reservoir species, such as bats (Ebola, Marburg viruses)

-- Vectorborne transmission also occurs via mosquito (RVF virus) or tick (CCHF, Omsk, Kyasanur Forest disease, Alkhurma viruses) bites or by crushing ticks
+Vectorborne transmission also occurs via mosquito (RVF virus) or tick (CCHF, Omsk, Kyasanur Forest disease, Alkhurma viruses) bites or by crushing infected ticks.

-The viruses that cause VHF are distributed over much of the globe.
-Each virus is associated with 1 or more nonhuman host or vector species, restricting the virus and the initial contamination to the areas inhabited by these species.
+The viruses that cause VHFs are distributed over much of the globe.
+Each virus is associated with ≥1 nonhuman host or vector species, restricting the virus and the initial contamination to the areas inhabited by these species.
 The diseases caused by these viruses are seen in people living in or having visited these areas.
 Humans are incidental hosts for these enzootic diseases; however, person-to-person transmission of some viruses can result in large human outbreaks.
 Specific viruses are addressed below.

 Ebola and Marburg: Filoviral Diseases